Please select the country or location you would like to see content from.

 EmailFacebookPinterestTwitter

-The oesophagus is another name for the food pipe, the tube that connects the mouth to the stomach.
+The oesophagus is another name for the food pipe or ‘gullet’, the tube that connects the mouth to the stomach.
 Oesophageal cancer can arise anywhere along the food pipe.
-In the UK it is rather uncommon.
+There are around 8,000 cases diagnosed every year in the UK, with over 6 in 10 being found in men.
+It is the 7th most common cancer in the UK and causes around 5% of all cancer deaths.

-There are two types of oesophageal cancer: adenocarcinoma Iis the most common, arising from within the mucous glands towards the bottom of the tube, and squamous cell carcinoma, which arises from the lining of the oesophagus in the top and middle part of the tube.
+There are two types of oesophageal cancer.
+The most common type (60% of cases) is adenocarcinoma that arises from within the mucous glands towards the bottom of the tube.
+The second type (40% of cases) is squamous cell carcinoma, which arises from the lining of the oesophagus in the top and middle part of the tube.

-The sooner the cancer is found, the better the chance of cure of the disease.
-It’s tough to treat, and less than half will survive to a year or more after diagnosis.
-Only 1 in every 10 will survive to 10 years.
+The sooner oesophageal cancer is found, the better the chance of cure of the disease as it is often tough to treat, and less than half survive a year or more.
+At present, around 25% of people diagnosed with this type of cancer are still alive 5 years after their diagnosis.

 What symptoms does oesophageal cancer cause?

-In the early stages, there are usually no symptoms of oesophageal cancer.
-Development of symptoms usually relate to a tumour part-blocking the pipe, making it more difficult to swallow (dysphagia).
-This may feel like food gets stuck in the throat and as it goes down – solid food is the most difficult to start, with increasing obstruction, liquids may also be difficult to swallow easily.
+In the early stages, there are usually no symptoms of oesophageal cancer but symptoms usually relate to a tumour part-blocking the pipe, making it more difficult to swallow (dysphagia) and this is typically the first symptom that is felt.
+This may feel like food gets stuck in the throat or lower down the gullet as it goes down with solid food (like meat or bread) being the most difficult to start with, then with increasing obstruction liquids may also become more difficult to swallow.

 What’s the test for oesophageal cancer?

 Your doctor can refer you for a test to look inside your oesophagus called an endoscopy.
-During the procedure, a long thin tube, the size of a pen, with a camera on the end is passed from your mouth down to your food pipe.
-This gives the doctor operating it a clear view of any obstruction or disrupted tissue.
+During the procedure, a long thin tube, the size of a pen, with a camera on the end is passed from your mouth down the gullet, giving the doctor operating it a clear view of any obstruction or disrupted tissue.

 How can I prevent oesophageal cancer?